DFEAGILEDEVOPS/MTC/load-test/README.md

 ``

 This command above takes the following arguments:
+* -n Run in CLI mode
-* Test file in jmx format
+* -t Test file in jmx format
-* Report to be stored in csv format
+* -l Report to be stored in csv format
+* -D Overwrites the jmeter system properties.
+In above command we are overwriting the property to save report in csv format
+* -e Generate HTML report after load test finishes
-* Generated HTML Report with visual outputs of the test
+* -o Generated HTML Report with visual outputs of the test
-* Admin app Host URL
+* -jhost Admin app Host URL (host is the variable name used in jmeter host field)
-* Number of Threads
+* -Jthreads Number of Threads(users) (threads is the variable name used in thread field)
-* Ramp-up period
+* -Jramp Ramp-up period (ramp is the variable name used for ramp up field)

 ## Execute Admin load test
 Assuming `jmeter` directory is placed within the load-test directory, execute the following command to run JMeter Admin load test in CLI mode: